 FAILURE TO MATURE — Failure of maturation is a major problem.
 We define early failure as an AV fistula that is never usable for dialysis or that fails within three months of use [15,44].
 The AV fistula that has failed to mature generally has an anatomic problem of some type that can be identified by physical examination and confirmed by imaging.

 Access history — Basic information will help define potential problems and will immediately raise possibilities for the cause of arrested maturation.

 ●How long has it been since the AV fistula was created?
 An AV fistula that appears more mature than its actual age might have a proximal venous outflow stenosis.

 ●Knowing the type of AV fistula is helpful as different types of AV fistulas have a predilection for certain types of problems.
 This is especially true for the "swing-point" stenoses [45,46].
-(See "Creating an arteriovenous fistula for hemodialysis", section on 'Types of native AV fistulas' and "Primary failure of the hemodialysis arteriovenous fistula", section on 'Associated lesions'.)
+(See "Primary failure of the hemodialysis arteriovenous fistula", section on 'Associated lesions' and "Arteriovenous fistula creation for hemodialysis and its complications", section on 'Fistula creation'.)

 ●If attempts have been made to use the AV fistula, the "use history" can be very important.
 Was the problem difficulty with cannulation?
 Or was the flow inadequate?
 (See "Clinical monitoring and surveillance of the mature hemodialysis arteriovenous fistula".)